kr1ps/k8s-wp01/README.md

 # k8s-wp01

-Wordpress / mysql k8s project for learning purpose
+Wordpress / Mysql k8s project for learning

-Simple project for learning how to propper desing a manifest of a deploy for a service in kubernetes.
+Simple project for learning how to propper design a manifest of a deploy for service in Kubernetes.

+This simple project has the following:

-# kustomization.yaml #
+# 1. kustomization.yaml #

-File to management of kubernets objects
+File to the management of different Kubernetes objects

-# mysql-deployment.yaml #
+# 2. mysql-deployment.yaml #

-File with the one instance mysql with persistant data
+Yaml file with the description of one instance MySQL with persistent data

-# wordpress-deployment.yaml #
+# 3. wordpress-deployment.yaml #

-File with the wordpress installation with persistant data
+Yaml file with the description of the WordPress installation with persistent data